paramsinghvc/mason/README.md

         }
       }
       ```
-      The Custom function needs to be passed in the `dataProcessors` map while creating the renderer.
+      The Custom function needs to be passed in the `resolvers` map while creating the renderer.
 It'll be called with one parameter as `({ event, value, id })` from which the values can be destructured during invocation.

 6. <strong>`events`</strong> property can either accept a map of event name vs their handlers configuration.
 Each event could have multiple handlers, hence both the array config and object config is supported.
 Below is the TypeScript typing for the same.
     ```ts